 Carnell resurrected the Northeast softball program in 1993 after an almost 10-year hiatus away from competition and posted a 17-16 record during the Northeast’s first year back in slow-pitch competition and started a run to the National Junior College Athletic Association’s (NJCAA)

-Region XXIII Tournament that would stretch through the transition to fast-pitch competition and until his retirement in 2005.
+Region 23 Tournament that would stretch through the transition to fast-pitch competition and until his retirement in 2005.

-During Carnell’s years, Northeast was the only school in Mississippi to boast a 13-year run in the Region XXIII Tournament – covering both slow- and fast-pitch softball – 1994-2006.
+During Carnell’s years, Northeast was the only school in Mississippi to boast a 13-year run in the Region 23 Tournament – covering both slow- and fast-pitch softball – 1994-2006.